 9:00AM - 5:30PM

-Once the SAP EPC expires the property owner will need to get another EPC in order to sell or rent the property, this will be an RdSAP EPC.
+Once the SAP EPC expires the property owner will need to get a new EPC in order to be able to sell or rent the property.
+As the property is no longer calssed as a new build, this new EPC will be an RdSAP EPC.
 It is often found that the RdSAP EPC rating is lower than the original SAP EPC rating, even if nothing has changed within the property, in this article we explain why.

 For older properties, or subsequent EPC surveys of newer properties, the EPC must use the more basic RdSAP (Reduced Data Standard Assessment Procedure) methodology.